bast69/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/RUAdListCounters.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
+* RUAdListCounters List Unavailable To Download.
+Thu Jun  4 03:01:50 CEST 2020
 ## Checking If List Updated Online
 ## Determining Download Attempt
 ## Attempting To Download List
 ## Checking File Size
 * RUAdListCounters List Was An Empty File After Download.
-Wed Jun  3 03:32:05 CEST 2020
+Thu Jun  4 03:01:56 CEST 2020
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* RUAdListCounters List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Thu Jun  4 03:01:58 CEST 2020